Psychic Detective Yakumo: Characters

-Yakumo is the title character, a socially withdrawn, very handsome college student who frequently boards at his school's Filming Club classroom.
+Yakumo is the title character, a socially withdrawn and very handsome college student who frequently boards at his school's Filming Club classroom.
 He was born with heterochromia, with his right eye being black (green in the anime) and his left eye being bright red, which allows him to see ghosts and spirits.
 He believes ghosts and spirits are bound to earth because of a certain "cause" and simply eliminating that cause will allow those spirits to rest in peace.
 He meets Haruka Ozawa when she comes to ask for his help in saving her friend being possessed by a spirit.

 Yakumo's character is considered blunt, sarcastic, and often comes off as cold or condescending.
 He also cares little about what others think of him, as he is constantly seen in public wearing baggy clothes and sporting disheveled hair.
 However, he has a kind heart and will aid whoever comes to ask for it.
 He is revealed to be ticklish in chapter 27.
 Due to his remarkably high logic, intellect, and observation skills, he is able to solve mysteries long before the police working on the case do.
 He often uses tricks and traps to gain what he wants-tricking a teacher, for example, into giving him a passing grade in his class after claiming the teacher was cursed with a supernatural affliction and then 'exorcising' it.
 Due to people in his childhood being cruel to him thanks to his eye, Yakumo is exceptionally guarded with his feelings and is close to very few people, being Haruka, Gotou, his uncle Isshin, and his younger cousin Nao.
 He will go to great lengths for these people and risk his life to save them.
 Many think that Yakumo changed significantly after meeting Haruka and appears to have developed feelings for her.